asu-cis-capstone/buyback/tests.md

 **Test cases:**
   * User navigates to BuybackBoss.com to sell his 16GB iPhone 5 on Verizon.
 The user wants to be paid by check and does not have a box to send his phone in.
   * User navigates to BuybackBoss.com to sell device of choice and wants to share referral code to friends via Twitter.
+  * User navigates to BuyBackBoss.com to sell device of choice and uses made up referral code.
+  * User navigates to BuyBackBoss.com to sell device of choice and inputs name that contains numbers.

 **Interpretation of Results:**
   * TBD